fabyr/cursor-imager-di/README.md

 - Parameters for controlling the Path-Finding-Algorithm
 - ...

+The default parameters are fine in most cases.
+For most images enabling `Edge Detection` is preferrable.

 ## Installation
 This program works both on Windows and Linux.
 Python 3 is required to be installed on your system.
 (Tested with Python 3.8.10)